MarsBased/handbook/guides/seo-guidelines.md

 ### The Sitemap

-The sitemap is typically an XML file that describes the structure of your site, and it’s placed in the root of the project.
+The sitemap is typically an XML file that describes the structure of your site, and it’s placed at the root of the project.
 Sitemaps follow a convention that you can find in the <a href="https://en.wikipedia.org/wiki/Sitemaps" title="Wikipedia article on Sitemaps" target="_blank">Wikipedia entry about the Sitemaps files</a>.

 Normally, sitemaps can hold up to 50k URLs, but it’s advisable to split them into smaller sitemaps that link each other.
 Most indexers recognize also zipped sitemaps.